Articles

 Beautiful young woman in apron keeping arms crossed while standing in bakery shop

 Friday afternoon.
-You sit down with a spreadsheet and a week's worth of delivery notes.
-Customer by customer, you type up what was ordered, check the prices, calculate the totals, export to PDF, and email each one.
+Spreadsheet open, a week's worth of delivery notes on the desk.
+Customer by customer, every order gets typed up - check the prices, calculate the totals, export to PDF, email each one.

 It takes two or three hours.
 Every week.
-And if you get a number wrong, you get an awkward phone call on Monday.
+And if a number is wrong, there's an awkward phone call on Monday.

-This is the part of running a wholesale bakery that nobody warns you about.
+This is the part of running a wholesale bakery that nobody talks about.
 The baking is the easy bit.
-The admin is what eats your weekends.
+The admin is what eats the weekends.

 Why spreadsheet invoicing breaks down

-Spreadsheets work when you have three customers and ten products.
-You can hold the whole thing in your head.
-But as you grow, the cracks show fast.
+Spreadsheets work with three customers and ten products.
+It's small enough to keep track of mentally.
+But as the business grows, the cracks show fast.

 It's slow

 Every invoice is assembled by hand.
-You're looking up prices, cross-referencing orders, copying data between sheets.
+Looking up prices, cross-referencing orders, copying data between sheets.
 A task that should take seconds takes minutes per customer, and minutes add up across a full week.

 It's error-prone